rnrathod16/testFile/Ritesh_WD_Grouping.md

 ```
 In this we can see that we have to change the color of 3 different elements to green so why to write the code for all the elements seperately simply we can do this by Grouping

-To group them together we have to write all of them seperated by Comma
+To group them together we have to write all of them seperated by Comma :walking:

-This is simplified code
+This is simplified code :pencil2:

 ```css
 h1, .text, h2{